Capital City Surgery Center remains committed to your safety and your care!

 - Practicing social distancing: In waiting area and within the Center itself.

-- Limiting visitors to only one per patient (including children).
+- Limiting visitors to only one per patient (except for children).

 - Limiting the number of children in the Center.
 If you can leave your children with another care giver, please do so.

-- Daily temperature recording of all patients, visitors, housekeeping staff, vendors, suppliers, physicians and employees.
+- Daily temperature recording of all patients, visitors, housekeeping staff, vendors, and suppliers.